Fear Is the Key (film): Plot

 Talbot is hired to operate a submersible for an unspecified project.
 He goes to an oil platform with Sarah, Ruthven, Vyland, Royale and Larry.
 Talbot deliberately delays the launch of the submersible.

 Larry begins to suspect Talbot and pulls a gun on him but falls off the platform and dies.
 With Sarah's help, Talbot then kills another of Vyland's men.
 He calls for help from the mainland but the authorities cannot fly to the platform because of the storm.
 He is forced to enter the submersible with Vyland and Royale.

 The submersible approaches the wreck of a Douglas DC-3.
-Vyland admits to Talbot he is looking for cargo.
-Talbot says he knows what the cargo is – over $80 million in uncut diamonds.
-Talbot then switches off the oxygen and tells Vyland and Royale they will die in six minutes.
+Vyland admits to Talbot he is looking for the cargo.
+Talbot says he knows what the cargo is – $85 million in gold bars, emeralds and uncut diamonds.
+Talbot then switches off the oxygen and tells Vyland and Royale they will all die in six minutes.

-Talbot says the diamonds were a payment from the Colombian government to buy arms during a revolution.
-They hired a plane from a small airline, Talbot's, but it was shot down by people who knew what was on the flight.
+Talbot says the gold, emeralds and diamonds were a payment from the Colombian government to the International Monetary Fund to pay for arms during a revolution.
+They hired a plane from an obscure, small airline – Talbot's – but it was shot down by people who knew what was on the flight.
 Talbot says the plane contained his brother, his wife and his 3-year-old son.
 He has planned his revenge over three years.

 Talbot tells Vyland and Royale he is willing to die on the ocean floor beside his family.
 He asks who ordered the destruction of the plane.
 Vyland confesses it was him, which is heard by Talbot's associates on the oil platform via microphone.
 Royale shoots Vyland dead.
 He then confesses to killing Jablonsky.
 Talbot turns on the oxygen and returns to the surface.